wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 At present, any user can invoke the `readingList` REST API via the `readingListApp` application (i.e., using its token) and update the same reading list.
 To allow multiple users to use the application and maintain unique reading lists, you need a front-end application that allows each user to log in with a unique user ID.

-In this step, let's deploy pre-designed front-end application.
+In this step, let's deploy a pre-designed front-end application.
 This application is designed to personalize the readingList based on the user ID that it obtains from its identity provider.
 To enable the application to obtain the user ID, let's configure Asgardeo as the identity provider.

 #### Step 2.4.1: Create a single-page application in Asgardeo